abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   Available options are:

   - cpu: for CPUs via Intel, AMD, or Other supported CPU devices
-  - gpu: for GPUs via CUDA.
+  - gpu: for GPUs via CUDA or ROCm.

   Known limitations:

   - pw basis: required by the `gpu` acceleration options
-  - cg ks_solver: required by the `gpu` acceleration options
+  - cg/bpcg/dav ks_solver: required by the `gpu` acceleration options
 - **Default**: cpu

 [back to top](#full-list-of-input-keywords)